galliot-us/neuralet/applications/facemask/README.md

 which are compatible with x86 devices, Coral USB Accelerator, Coral Dev Borad and Jetson.

 * NOTE: There is a bunch of config files at `configs/` directory for customizing the parameters of the model and the application.
 Please set the parameters if you plan to have a customized setting
+* Input ImageSize for Openpifpaf detector should be multiples of 16 plus 1 ( [321,193] and [641,369] is supported on jetson devices for now)

 ### Run on x86
 On x86 devices, you can use two different face detectors.
 Openpipaf and tiny face detector [[1]](#1).